Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-post-campsite.md

 1. Run the application with `dotnet run` or by pressing F5 in Visual Studio.

-2. Use a tool like Postman to send a POST request to `https://localhost:<port>/api/campsites` with a JSON payload like:
+2. Use a tool like Yaak to send a POST request to `https://localhost:<port>/api/campsites` with a JSON payload like:

 ```json
 {